Xiao-Chenguang/Xiao-Chenguang.github.io/_posts/2024-01-04-modify-hosts-for-github.com.md

 ## Add it to the hosts file
 The hosts file is located at `/etc/hosts` in Linux and Mac OS.
 You can use `sudo vim /etc/hosts` to edit it.
 Add the IP address and the domain name to the hosts file.
-For example, if will look like this:
+For example, it will look like this:
 ```
 20.205.243.166 github.com
 140.82.121.4 github.com